 policies concerning grading, examinations, term papers, and other required assignments;

-telephone number (either instructor’s office or departmental/school office); and
+telephone number (either instructor’s office or departmental or school office); and

-due date for major exams and other assignments;
+due date for major exams and major assignments;

 policies regarding student absences from classes and from examinations, including final examinations;

-course description consistent with the catalog (See paragraph 14 in this PPS);
+course description consistent with the catalog (see Section 04.);

-Faculty members teaching core courses are expected to provide printed or electronic syllabi that follow the guidelines established by the General Education Council.
-These guidelines can be found in “The Minimal Expectations for All Course and Section Syllabi in General Education Core Curriculum Courses,” and are as follows:
+Faculty members teaching core courses, including core courses taught through Education Abroad and Study-in-America, are expected to provide printed or electronic syllabi, using the appropriate syllabus template developed by the General Education Council, and following the guidelines established by the General Education Council.
+These guidelines can be found in the Minimal Expectations for All Course and Section Syllabi in General Education Core Curriculum Courses, and are as follows:

 course description and objectives;

-required textbook(s) and materials (authors, title, publication date and/or edition, etc.);
+required textbooks and materials (authors, title, publication date, edition, etc.);

 brief course outline and schedule for semester;

-any special requirements (especially those introducing students to the library as a resource for research or those which make use of computer applications);
+any special requirements (especially those introducing students to the library as a resource for research or those that make use of computer applications);

 instructor’s grading policy;